-- You fail to pay a Part D late enrollment penalty (see Chapter 1, Section 4.3, Part D Late Enrollment Penalty); or - You fail to pay an extra Part D premium amount due to your income (see Chapter 1, Section 4.4, Income Related Monthly Adjustment Amount); or - Your coverage was terminated for cause such as for making a fraudulent claim or giving false information
+- You fail to pay a Part D late enrollment penalty (see Chapter 1, Section 4.3, Part D late enrollment penalty); or - You fail to pay an extra Part D premium amount due to your income (see Chapter 1, Section 4.4, Income Related Monthly Adjustment Amount); or - Your coverage was terminated for cause such as for making a fraudulent claim or giving false information.

-Section 2.3 Here is the plan service area for PriorityMedicare (Employer HMO)
+Section 2.3 Here is the plan service area for PriorityMedicare (Employer PPO)

-PriorityMedicare (Employer HMO) is available only to individuals who live in our plan service area.
+PriorityMedicare (Employer PPO) is only available to individuals who live in our plan service area.
 To remain a member of our plan, you must continue to reside in the plan service area.
 The service area is described below.

-Our service area includes all 83 counties in the State of Michigan.
+Our service area includes the United States.